RepressionStudentsUniversities

 NYU Students Under Threat by Pro-Israel Group BETAR

-Certainly a time of the fascist times in the USA – the threats against protected free speech of the pro-Palestine and anti-genocide voices come from many directions, politicians of both parties trying to define opposition to arms provisions to israel (what they mean by Israel’s right to “exist” or “self defeense”) as anti-Semitism with repressive measures to follow, from police ordered to disrupt pro-Palestine protests and to fascist pro-Israel vigilante groups.
+Certainly a sign of the fascist times in the USA – the threats against protected free speech of the pro-Palestine and anti-genocide voices come from many directions, politicians of both parties trying to define opposition to arms provisions to israel (what they mean by Israel’s right to “exist” or “self defeense”) as anti-Semitism with repressive measures to follow, from police ordered to disrupt pro-Palestine protests and to fascist pro-Israel vigilante groups.
 Hats off to this faculty advocacy group that is getting the pro-Palestinian students’ back and calling out the innuendo and threats by this apparently fascist “Betar” group. – FightBackBetter Editor

 Press Inquiries: medianyufjp@proton.me